 We are pleased to partner with Global Youth Ministry who runs the Fort Mountain Retreat Center.
 They were blessed with amazing facilities in the middle of the breathtaking Fort Mountain State Park.
 The retreat center offers a variety of outdoor spaces and lots of recreation opportunities.
 There is a wonderful mix of small and large group meeting rooms.
 The amazing sunrise over the Cohutta Mountains are perfect for the morning people.
 The night owls will appreciate both the sunsets and times of gathering around the fire pit.

 We remain fairly confident (as much as anyone can be these days) that we will be able to run the programs at Fort Mountain this summer.
+We were able to run them safely in 2020 and 2021.
 Here are answers to questions we’ve been asked lately.

 What would cause it to be canceled at the last minute?
-The ONLY reason we foresee canceling these programs would be if authorities do not continue to relax restrictions allowing for groups our size (likely under 50) to meet.
+The ONLY reason we foresee canceling these programs would be if authorities make restrictions for overnight camping for groups our size (likely under 50).

 Two Great Programs!
 Same Great Place!